claudiosanches/woocommerce-payment-discounts/readme.txt

 * Improved all plugin code.
 * Added option to add the discounts without coupons.

-= 1.2.0 - 2013/03/18 =

-* Fixed errors in settings page.

-= 1.1.0 - 2013/02/16 =

-* Fixed the problem of infinite reload during the checkout.
-Thanks to Dani Mello for their confidence in me to solve the problem in her site.

-= 1.0.0 =

-* Initial Release.

 == Upgrade Notice ==

 = 2.2.1 =